Governor's Drive: Dasmariñas to Carmona

 Governor's Drive towards the provincial boundary with Laguna starts near SM City Dasmariñas at the Pala-pala intersection with Aguinaldo Highway.
 It then winds eastward, as it nears Manila Memorial Park, just on the side of the highway.
 It intersects Paliparan Road and then enters General Mariano Alvarez through a bridge on the Dasmariñas–GMA boundary.
 It passes through GMA's town center and its boundary with Silang before curving northeast at the GMA–Carmona boundary.
 At Carmona, it mostly runs through the town's industrial areas and bypasses the town proper on the north as the segment that is officially known as Carmona Diversion Road.
 It soon crosses the South Luzon Expressway and enters Biñan, where it continues as General Malvar Street.

+Dasmariñas to Trece Martires

+Governor's Drive in General Trias approaching the interchange with Cavite-Laguna Expressway.

+Governor's Drive toward Trece Martires starts also at the intersection with Aguinaldo Highway at Pala-Pala, near Robinsons Place Dasmariñas.
+It is mostly a 6-lane highway when it runs westward towards General Trias.
+The highway passes through the western barangays of Dasmariñas, and then enters General Trias.

+It soon intersects the Cavite-Laguna Expressway with an interchange and Arnaldo Highway near the San Miguel and Purefoods-Hormel factories.
+The highway soon crosses Crisanto Mendoza de los Reyes Avenue diagonally at Manggahan.
+Then, it enters Trece Martires at Pulunan Bridge.
+Afterwards, it becomes shortly one-way forming a roundabout with Trece Martires–Indang Road and Thirteen Martyrs Avenue around the city hall and other buildings in the Trece Martires City Proper and continues toward Tanza and Naic.